UTNuclearRoboticsPublic/closed-chain-affordance/README.md

 - **Control or free the end-effector (EE) orientation** along the task path
 - **Adjust the EE orientation while keeping its position fixed**, useful for tasks like reconfiguration, aligning objects, etc.

 This repository contains two C++ packages, `affordance_util` and `cc_affordance_planner`, which together form a standalone library framework for CCA.
-It utilizes the closed-chain affordance model described in the paper referenced at `<paper_reference>`.
+It utilizes the closed-chain affordance model described in the following IEEE Transactions on Robotics (T-RO) paper.
 A demonstration video showcasing simulation and real-world tasks is available [here](https://www.youtube.com/watch?v=Ukv93hbNrOM).

+## Paper Reference
+- Panthi, Janak, Farshid Alambeigi, and Mitch Pryor.
+"A Closed-Chain Approach to Generating Affordance Joint Trajectories for Robotic Manipulators."
+IEEE Transactions on Robotics (2025).
+[Link](https://ieeexplore.ieee.org/abstract/document/11049010)

 ## Notable Dependencies
 1. `C++20`